-Eden offers unspoilt natural beauty surrounded by Ben Boyd National Park and situated on the shores of Twofold Bay with its breath-taking beaches, rugged landscape of sheltered golden sandy beaches, crystal blue water, rocky headlands and open surf beaches.
+Eden offers unspoilt natural beauty surrounded by Beowa, (formerly Ben Boyd National Park) and situated on the shores of Twofold Bay with its breath-taking beaches, rugged landscape of sheltered golden sandy beaches, crystal blue water, rocky headlands and open surf beaches.
 This old whaling town has so much to offer.
-Bush walking, diving, fishing, fishing on local game boats, cruising Twofold Bay on the catamaran “Cat Balou” where you can see dolphins, “Sammie the seal” and our picturesque, rugged coastline.
+Fishing, charter fishing, whale watching, mountain biking (Gravity Eden Mountain Bike park) trail bike riding, bush walking, diving, cruising Twofold Bay on the catamaran “Cat Balou” where you can see dolphins, “Sammie the seal” and our picturesque, rugged coastline.

 September through to November is the Whale Watching Season with whales migrating through our beautiful harbour where you can also watch the dolphins play close by.
 Eden’s urban settlement commenced in 1843 and whale ships have been operating since 1791.
 Currently Eden has a population of 3043 people.

 Eden Killer Whale Museum

 Located in the heart of Eden, the Eden Killer Whale Museum is a nautical museum which has been in operation for over 80 years.
 Exhibitions include whaling, local indigenous and Australia’s seafaring history.